U.S. Lagging G7 In Post-Lockdown Economic Recovery

 For the Orange Rt curve:

-- Flatter slopes less than 1 are more desirable outcomes and indicative of lower growth in disease infectiousness (less likely second wave of infections)
+- Flatter slopes with Rt < 1 are more desirable outcomes and indicative of lower growth in disease infectiousness (less likely second wave of infections)

-- Steeper slopes more than 1 are worse outcomes indicative of higher growth in disease infectiousness (more likely second wave of infections)
+- Steeper slopes with Rt > 1 are worse outcomes indicative of higher growth in disease infectiousness (more likely second wave of infections)

 - Rt Slopes < Mobility slopes are highly desirable, meaning mobility is increasing faster than infectiousness